sofiar/InformedML-CV/README.md

 How can we integrate external knowledge into our predictive AI models?
 Is it possible to merge information from multiple sources?
 In this exploration, we will address these questions with a focus on image classification.
 Using simulations and toy examples, we'll demonstrate how to implement various techniques for incorporating external knowledge into AI models.

+This repository is organized as follows:
+    - **Jupyter notebooks**: Contains some simple tutorials.
+    - **Simulation scripts**: Contains scripts to run more extensive simulations
+    - **modular**: Contains all python functions

 ### References